 Dreams are about truth.
 "The truth is inconvenient, and when it comes, one must adjust everything to fit the truth, and not vice versa." - Words that came in a dream, the night after I personally held back the truth from a trusted person.
 Dreams changed my life in a profound way.
 And they continue to.
 I'm watching them change the lives of people around me.
 I practice as a medical doctor, and I have seen some things that change peoples’ lives quickly: surgery, insulin, adrenalin for example.
 These have rapid external effect.
-I have also found, that with a motivated person, a dream can also have a remarkably rapid effect on an internal level for that person.
-Just by holding the mirror for that person and asking simple dream questions.
+I have also found, that with a motivated person, a dream can also have a remarkably rapid internal effect for that person.
+This can occur just by holding space and helping hold the mirror for that person while asking simple dream questions.

 Dreams can give new perspectives and open up new possibilities, insights and truths for the dreamer.
 I feel compelled to talk about this both as individual and as a practicing medical doctor who desires to have the best outcomes possible for people on both external and internal levels